amit-sw/SalesCompAgentDuplicate/Documentation/NEXTSTEPS.md

 # NEXT STEPS (Updated: 11/1):

-1) SPIF and Sales Contests: completed
+1) SPIF and Sales Contests: COMPLETED
     a.
 Book an appointment with Sales Comp Team using Google Calendar.

-2) Exception request:
+2) Exception request: TO BE DONE BY JAHANGIR
     a.
 Ask the user to fill out an intake form (Google Form) -- https://forms.gle/zBp6H4ApLRmAT2Cx8
     b.
 Inform them the rough timeline for approval workflow i.e., roughly how long it takes to get SCRC decision.

-3) Plan Explainer:
+3) Plan Explainer: TO BE DONE BY JAHANGIR
     Sometimes reps ask questions about how their plan works.
 These questions are simply to get clarity on the mechanics of the comp plan.
 This sub-agent has leanred all plan constructs in the company and has deep understanding of how they work.
 Note: We will use RAG to upload descriptions of all comp plans by role.

 4) Feedback Collector: (Narrative generator based on email responses)